uwmadison-chm/labjs-unpack/README.md

 * `unpack-labjs-from-sqlite.py`: Like above, for Python so there's less R dependencies, but not finished (TODO)
 * `unpack-labjs-from-qualtrics.py`: Unpack Qualtrics JSON lump

+## TODO

+* Make `unpack-labjs-from-qualtrics.py` unpack the sub-column `meta` which has a bunch of JSON-encoded metadata in the first row of each run's data